North Woods Project:

 Renga, meaning roughly “linked poem,” is an ancient Japanese form where poets write in small groups or pairs to produce poems that can contain upwards of hundreds of lines of verse.
 The popular haiku form was derived from the opening stanza of the renga, the hokku.
 Renga essentially consist of a series of haiku that are joined together with short stanzas (together known as tanka).
 The haiku stanzas (or ku) take the form of three lines of 5-7-5 mora (a unit of sound), while the linking stanza consists of two lines of 7-7 mora.

 To get started, we looked at some examples of haiku from Basho, Issa, and Buson (translated by Robert Hass) and discussed the differences between syllables and mora.
 I explained that traditional haiku contain a kigo, or seasonal/spatial reference word, and a kireji, or “cutting word/phrase.”
 Importantly, we discussed how the kireji serve to change or interrupt the direction of the poem, creating a feeling of surprise, humor, or closure.
 We discussed the meanings of individual haiku and identified potential kireji and kigo.
 Then, we looked at contemporary examples from Jack Keroac, Richard Wright, and Sonia Sanchez and discussed how the form has been taken up by each poet.
-We then composed a group Renga:
+We then briefly wrote and discussed haiku, examining the ways that participants engaged with kireji and kigo, and thinking together about the form.

 Figure 6.1: One page of the group’s renga poem.
 Click the image to open the full poem in a separate PDF.

-As we concluded our day of data collection and field notation, the experience of collaboratively writing in the renga form offered us powerful insights and reflections.
-It also allowed us to have fun and bring together our individual observations, emotions, and perspectives.
-Together, we gained a deeper appreciation between field observations and creative writing.
 The act of composing together allowed a synthesis of voices and insights, fostering connections among the group.
 This creative and collaborative endeavor deepened our relationship with the North Woods and with each other, building camaraderie and a shared understanding of the beauty of the natural world.
 Ultimately, this experience allowed us to develop richer views of how to make the North Woods visible and meaningful.

 Interested in ABR and specifically how fiber arts and quilting are, as what LaFollette calls, “transgenre composing,” I created a quilt map of the university’s North Woods.
-Further inspired by the flora and fauna of New England (which were unfamiliar to me prior to this project) and layering cartographic literacies (Heilig et al., 2024), I created a quilt that not only represents an aerial view of the plant trails and plant communities in the woods, but is also created from the plants of the North Woods via natural dyes.
+Further inspired by the flora and fauna of New England (which were unfamiliar to me prior to this project) and layering cartographic literacies (Heilig et al., 2024), I created a quilt that not only represents an aerial view of the trails and plant communities in the woods, but is also created from the plants of the North Woods via natural dyes.
 Each piece of the quilt symbolizes, much like a map legend, a component of the woods.
 Sometimes that component is simply a plant community (a yellow square for the goldenrod field) and other times it’s based on personal experience (the brown and yellow grid representing the filtering of light through an opening in the North Woods canopy).
 In this way, the quilt map moves beyond traditional cartography in which one color or texture represents a place, challenging the idea that maps are solely navigational; instead, the quilt map is a meaning-making device, an interrogation of the divide between science and humanities.

 Quilting itself is an act of piecing things together; it’s nearly impossible to visualize the whole image until its fragments are seamed together.
 Dyeing plants is even more unpredictable, with an almost infinite number of variables that could change the color: the type of fabric, the chemical mordant, the temperature of the water, the amount of rain that plant received last spring.
 Creating this quilt with natural dyes was to learn about the plant species of the North Woods without expectation—no amount of planning could dictate its final colors.
 But creating this quilt map was as much an act of personal expression as it was a piece of environmental communication.
 As Bost writes in her dissertation “Quilts as Visual Texts,” a quilt “can indeed be a text: one that shares the ambiguity and techniques of other visual texts, one that performs tasks like written texts, and one that affords the quilter an opportunity to compose an embodied text” (Bost, 2010, 117).
 The back of the quilt embodies such rhetorical elements by including three squares created by other visitors of the North Woods.
 Each one tells its own story about the North Woods, created using the collaborator’s respective fiber art—crochet, knitting, and embroidery.